qiwzhang/proxy/src/envoy/auth/README.md

   `type` and (`value` or (`uri` and `cluster`)) are required.
   - __type__ (string, required): the format of public key.
 It should be one of {`"jwks"`, `"pem"`}.
   - __value__ (string, optional): string of public key.
-  - __uri__ (string, optional): URI of the public key.
-Note that in this case you should register the issuer as a cluster (as described below), and specify the name of the cluster.
+  - __uri__ (string, optional): URI of the public key server.
   - __cluster__ (string, optional): cluster name of the issuer.
+Public key server should be listed in the "clusters" section of the Envoy config.
+This field refers to its "name" field.
-  - __cache_expiration_sec_ (integer, optional): time in seconds to expire a cached public key.
-If not specified, default is 600 second.
-Static public keys specified in the config will never expire.
+  - __cache_expiration_sec__ (integer, optional): time in seconds to expire a cached public key.
+If not specified, default is 600 seconds.
+Public keys specified in the config "value" field never expire.

 ### Clusters

-You should specify all public key servers as clusters in Envoy config.
+All public key servers should be listed in the "clusters" section of the Envoy config.
+The format of the "url" inside "hosts" section is "tcp://host-name:port".

 Example:
 ```